Plan for disk backups

 If your daily recovery point size is larger or smaller than 10 percent of your protected data size, or if your retention range objectives are longer or shorter than 10 days, you can adjust the capacity requirements for your storage pool accordingly.

-Regardless of how much capacity you decide to allow for the storage pool in your initial deployment, we recommend that you use extensible hardware so that you have the option of adding capacity should the need arise.
+Regardless of how much capacity you decide to allow for the storage pool in your initial deployment, we recommend that you use extensible hardware so that you have the option of adding capacity if the need arises.

-The sections that follow provide guidelines for determining your daily recovery point size and retention range objectives.
+The following sections provide guidelines for determining your daily recovery point size and retention range objectives.

-Our recommendation to make the storage pool two times the size of the protected data assumes a retention range objective of 10 days (two weeks, excluding weekends).
-For the typical enterprise, requests for recovery of data are concentrated within two to four weeks after data loss events.
+Our recommendation to make the storage pool three times the size of the protected data assumes a retention range objective of 10 days (two weeks, excluding weekends).
 A retention range of 10 days provides for recovery of data up to two weeks after a data loss event.

 To decide on the configuration for the disks, consider the relative importance of capacity, cost, reliability, and performance in your environment.
 For example, because JBOD does not consume disk space for storing parity data, a JBOD configuration makes maximum use of storage capacity.
 For the same reason, the reliability of JBOD configurations is poor; a single disk failure inevitably results in data loss.

-For the typical DPM deployment, DPM recommends a RAID 5 configuration, which offers an effective compromise between capacity, cost, reliability, and performance.
+For the typical DPM deployment, DPM recommends a RAID 5 configuration, which offers an effective compromise among capacity, cost, reliability, and performance.

 To help you evaluate options for configuring the disks in your storage pool, the following table compares the trade-offs between JBOD and the various levels of RAID, on a scale from 4 (very good) to 1 (acceptable).